The state of South Dakota provides several veteran benefits. This page explains those benefits.

-Honorably discharged SD residents who had service after Aug.
-1, 1990 and received a campaign, expeditionary, or service medal for combat operations are eligible for free tuition at state colleges.
-They must not be eligible for the GI Bill or other federal education benefit.
-You get one month of free tuition for each month of "qualifying service" with a minimum of one, up to a maximum of four, academic years.
+Honorably discharged South Dakota residents who had service after Aug.
+1, 1990, and received a campaign, expeditionary, or service medal for combat operations are eligible for free tuition at state colleges.
+They must not be eligible for GI Bill or other federal education benefits.
+You get one month of free tuition for each month of qualifying service, with a minimum of one, up to a maximum of four, academic years.

-Children under the 25, who are residents of South Dakota, and whose parent was killed in action or died of other causes while on active duty, are eligible for free tuition at a state supported school.
+Children under age 25, who are residents of South Dakota, and whose parent was killed in action or died of other causes while on active duty, are eligible for free tuition at a state-supported school.
 The parent must have been a South Dakota resident for at least six months immediately before entering active duty.

 Reduced Tuition for South Dakota National Guard

-Guard members are eligible for a fifty percent reduction in undergraduate tuition charges at any state supported school for up to a maximum of 128 undergraduate credits and 32 graduate credits.
+Guard members are eligible for a 50% reduction in undergraduate tuition charges at any state-supported school for up to a maximum of 128 undergraduate credits and 32 graduate credits.

 Free Tuition for Dependents of National Guard Members